dotnet/corefxlab/docs/specs/alcproxies.md

 ## Discovered Limitations
 * As stated before, call-by-value is the only way to do anything with our current implementation, which causes problems if we want proxies to change values of passed-in objects.
 * A good chunk of our performance hits come from multiple uses of `MethodInfo.Invoke`.
 We could improve performance by swapping most of our method calls to invoking through a `Delegate`, but for our types where we only get our type information during runtime, it may be difficult/impossible to make delegates for every method of a proxied object when we call for the `ProxyBuilder` to create them.
+* For `DataContractSerialization`, larger projects need to ensure that all classes and members being used by the proxies are able to be serialized across the boundary.
+This requires manual placement of the `[DataContractAttribute]` and `[DataMember]` attributes across any classes needing to be proxied.
+For more complex classes like Tasks in MSBuild, this is close to impossible to do with our current setup.